- Tour Plan

 - International flights

-Throughout the tour, we will learn about the long-lost Maya civilization while visiting some of the most iconic sites where they were settled, like Xunantunich in Belize, Tikal in Guatemala and Copan in Honduras.
+Learn more about the long-lost Maya civilization that once inhabited northern Central America, while visiting some of the most important ancient Maya sites, such as Xunantunich in Belize, Tikal in Guatemala and Copan in Honduras.

 - Day 1